 The Manga, just like the webcomic, does not have a fixed publication schedule.
 Updates are more consistent though: we usually get a new chapter every two to three weeks.
 The amount of pages per update varies widely.

 Just as with the webcomic, the best way to get notified when a new chapter is released is to regularly visit the One-Punch Man subreddit.
-After a new chapter is uploaded by Murata, this is immediately posted about.
-Once the chapter has been translated (usually within 12 hours!), you will also find the relevant link on the subreddit.
+After Murata uploads a chapter, he immediately announces this (mainly on Twitter).
+Once a translation for the chapter is ready (usually within 12 hours!), you will also find the relevant link on the subreddit.

 The raw scans of the manga are publically viewable once approved by ONE and uploaded by Murata.
 That means that you can read it for free on many places on the web.
 If you want to support both the author and the artist, however, you can buy the published versions.
 Most volumes are already available in English on Amazon (affiliate link).

 As mentioned earlier the Manga has a lot of extra story elements.
 This often leads people to think that these extra story elements are fillers.
-Fillers are story elements added to stretch for time.
+Fillers are story elements authors add to stretch for time while they wait for more source material/storyboards.
 They are not canon and the canon story cannot move forward, which means there can be no significant developments.

-Many seem to think that the Tournament Arc, for example, was thought up by Murata.
-One possible explanation was that ONE was too busy with other projects to give Murata the source material needed to continue the canon story.
+Many seem to think that the Tournament Arc, for example, was a product of Murata’s imagination.
+A possible explanation for this was that ONE was too busy with other projects to give Murata the source material needed to continue the canon story.

 This is a misconception though.
 The extra story elements are added by the request of ONE, who is taking the chance to flesh out the story a bit.
 ONE writes storyboards for all of these extra parts of the story.
 As these are not published anywhere, it makes sense for this to be a lesser-known fact.
 You can find an example of such a storyboard below.